 - Reflect on the role of youth in social movements.

 Ask students what they have heard about the controversy over the construction of the Dakota Access Pipeline.
 Have students heard of the project?
 Have students heard about resistance to the project?
 As a class, read the CNN article 5 things to know about the Dakota Access Pipeline.
 What topics does the article cover?
 According to this article, why is the pipeline being built?
 Who is protesting, and why?
 Who supports the project, and why?
 Inform students that, while there are many dimensions to the controversy over the Dakota Access Pipeline, they are going to explore just one—the responses of native youth from the activist organization Rezpect Our Water to the project.

 Youth Activist Letters

 Break the class into groups of two to three students.
 Distribute “Rezpect Our Water: The Letters” and “Youth Activist Letters: Graphic Organizer” to each group and assign each group two to three letters to read.
-Alternatively, if your class has access to technology, you may instead wish to have students visit the website directly so that they can also view the accompanying images.
 Instruct groups to read their assigned letters and fill in their graphic organizers.

 Invite the class to reconvene.
 You may wish to call on students or groups to share their answers to a few of the questions on the handout.
 What reasons did youth activists provide for opposing the pipeline?
 Specifically, what economic, environmental, political, and cultural reasons did they cite?